thariqmeek/weather/README.md

 ### weather

-# After Hosting the output looks like
+# After Hosting the output looks like - click the link

 ## https://thariq.herokuapp.com/